wangguobo/spring-framework/README.md

 [Overview](https://docs.spring.io/spring/docs/current/spring-framework-reference/overview.html#spring-introduction)
 section in the reference for a more complete introduction.

-## Forward feature of webflux controller
+## View forwarding feature in webflux controller
-Current spring webflux(version 5.0.3) doesn't support forward feature in webflux controller.
-This fork implements it,so like spring mvc controller,you can use forward feature in webflux controller now.
+Current spring webflux(version 5.0.3) doesn't support view forwarding feature in webflux controller,see [spring jira](https://jira.spring.io/browse/SPR-14537).
+This fork implements it,so same as spring mvc controller,you can use this feature in webflux controller now.

  import org.springframework.ui.Model;
  import org.springframework.web.server.ServerWebExchange;